Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/cicd-microprofile-vsts.md

 ---
-title: CI/CD for MicroProfile applications using Azure DevOps
+title: CI/CD for MicroProfile apps using Azure Pipelines
-description: Learn how to setup a CI/CD release cycle to deploy a MicroProfile application to an Azure Web App for Containers instance using Azure DevOps
+description: Learn how to set up a CI/CD release cycle to deploy a MicroProfile app to an Azure Web App for Containers instance with Azure Pipelines.
 services: Azure DevOps
 documentationcenter: MicroProfile
 author: ruyakubu